mdunlop2/GapWatch/README.md

 ![ALT TEXT](./common/model/training/n3060_dif/seen.png)

 Performance on the unseen video below is a little bit worse, in this particular case the car is travelling very slowly and the noise produced doesn't seem to register as strongly in mfcc_0, mfcc_1, mfcc_2.
-This is intersesing and certainly an area for improvement.
+This is interesting and certainly an area for improvement.

 ![ALT TEXT](./common/model/training/n3060_dif/unseen.png)